 Before and After Photos

-To view additional before and after images of breast reconstruction, visit Dr. Mohan’s breast reconstruction photo gallery.
+To view additional before and after images, visit Dr. Mohan’s photo gallery.